 There are now many ways to enjoy eBooks.
 You don’t need an official Kindle or Nook device—you can read them on a computer, a smartphone, or a tablet.
 You may need to add a program (or “app”) to do so, but the same “app” is available for most devices.
-Thus, a generic “tablet” (Samsung, etc.) plus an app equals a reasonable, very pleasant way to read.
-You can adjust colors, contrast, font size, etc. your individual needs.
+Thus, a generic “tablet” (Samsung, etc.) plus an app equals a very pleasant way to read.
+You can adjust colors, contrast, font size, etc. to your individual needs.

 For the totally uninitiated, may we suggest “practicing” with your local library.
-Most libraries now have a digital book division, with instruction and help available.
+Most libraries have a digital book division, with instruction and help available.
 They may a require a reader app you can only use with them, but you will become familiar with the process.

 If you use the Firefox browser, you may read the .epub format directly via the EPUBReader add-on.